-Julian Borrill is the Group Leader of the Computational Cosmology Center, a Senior Scientist in the Computational Research Division at Berkeley Lab, and a Senior Research Physicist at the Space Sciences Laboratory at UC Berkeley.
+Julian Borrill is a Senior Scientist in the Physics Division at Berkeley Lab, and a Senior Research Physicist at the Space Sciences Laboratory at UC Berkeley.

 Other research areas range from simulations of multi-dimensional knots of energy that might be generated in the first moments after the Big Bang to holistic performance evaluation of high performance computing systems using application-derived benchmarks.

 Prior to moving to Berkeley in 1997 he held postdoctoral positions at Dartmouth College, New Hampshire and Imperial College, London.
 He has an M.A. in Mathematics and Political Science from the University of Cambridge, an M.Sc. in Astrophysics from the University of London, an M.Sc. in Information Technology also from the University of London, and a D.Phil. in Physics from the University of Sussex.